ulrischa/local_md/README.md

 # local_md
-Local Storage Markdown Editor - all in one file
+Local storage Markdown Editor - all in one file - works offline

 Uses Bootstrap and Showdown

-Stores in localstorage
+Save in localstorage

-Works offline
+Can be stored to move to other machine